kyma-project/kyma/resources/dex/README.md

 Connectors can be configured using override named `connectors`.
 The value of the override must be a single string containing Dex connectors configuration in YAML format.
 See [Dex connectors documentation](https://github.com/dexidp/dex/tree/master/Documentation/connectors) for details.
-Note you can use Go Template expressions inside `connectors` override.
-These expressions will be resolved by Helm using the same set of overrides as configured for the entire chart.

 Example:
 ```